praneethpatibandla/student-webdev-labs/reflection.md

 ### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

 The exercises given were very useful and helped me understand how CSS Grid works.
 Doing them really improved my comfort with the different properties.

+### Bootstrap

+### 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+Yes, I was able to complete the exercises on my own.
+I referred to the Bootstrap documentation occasionally to double-check class names and modal options.

+### 2. How helpful did you find the exercises in this section?
+Was there oneexercise that was particularly helpful?

+The exercises were really helpful in reinforcing how the Bootstrap grid system and components like modals work.
+The modal exercise was especially useful because it helped me understand how modals are structured and triggered using Bootstrap's built-in JavaScript.

+### 3. Was there something that you wish had been explained better?

+The instructions were generally clear, but a bit more guidance on how Bootstrap spacing and alignment work inside modals would have been appreciated.
+I was able to figure it out through some trial and error

+### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

+I found the current exercises were quite effective in helping me understand how to use Bootstrap’s grid, cards, and modals.
+They provided a clear foundation, and I feel more confident applying these components in real projects.